 Being in the water is what she is most passionate about

-B.M.- When I qualified for the Athens Olympic Games.
+B.M.- Qualifying for the Athens Olympics.

 She has done work as a model